kevinmilner/cybershake-analysis/study_19_3_rsqsim_rot_2585/rotated_ruptures_m6p6_vert_ss_surface/README.md

 We take &phi;<sub>s</sub> to be the standard deviation of all residuals, &delta;W<sub>es</sub>, across each combination of Rupture, Path.
 We also compute the total standard deviation across all residuals from all sites.
 This total value is reported as **ALL SITES** and in summary plots/tables.

+We also compute distance-independent &phi;<sub>s</sub>, which is computed as the standard deviation of all residuals, &delta;W<sub>es</sub>, across all distances.
+Each residual is still computed relative to the log-median ground motion at it's distance.

 Here is an exmample with 5 rotations, which would be repeated for each combination of [Rupture, Path].
 The site is shown with a blue square, and initially oriented rupture in bold with its hypocenter as a red star and centroid a green circle.
 Rotations of that rupture are in gray:

 ![Example](resources/example_source_strike.png)